-The work contemplated under this exemption is for several small to medium sized projects in the areas of asphalt repair and concrete work.
+The work contemplated under this exemption is for several small to medium sized projects in the areas of asphalt paving and repair as well as concrete work.

 (N) Whether the contracting agency or state agency has, or has retained under contract, and will use contracting agency or state agency personnel, consultants and legal counsel that have necessary expertise and substantial experience in alternative contracting methods to assist in developing the alternative contracting method that the contracting agency or state agency will use to award the public improvement contract and to help negotiate, administer and enforce the terms of the public improvement contract.